aramboi/angelramboi/content/articles/2011/keyboard-shortcuts-for-pidgin-menu-items.md

-Title: Keyboard shortcuts for Pidgin menu items
+Title: Enable keyboard shortcuts for Pidgin menu items
 Date: 2011-01-23
-Category: linux
+Category: random
 Tags: pidgin, ubuntu, windows
-Summary: Crouching config, hidden settings.
+Description: Crouching config, hidden settings.

 If you migrated from Yahoo Messenger! to Pidgin you probably found out that some handy keyboard shortcuts are missing and no alternatives are defined by default.